< Blog

 3. Pay a retainer.
 Usually, you pay to secure a set number of work hours from the agency per month, and the agency agrees to prioritize your requests.
 We bill according to the type and scope of work involved in monthly maintenance.
 Either way, retainers work well for long-term, repetitive work, like website optimization, analyst services, and ongoing SEO optimization.

-three agency pricing model types
+the three agency pricing models explained

 As much as people hate to hear that a price “depends” on the scenario, the right model—or combination of models—depends on the client’s needs.
 We’ll review when these pricing models work best and their pros and cons.